PAIDiPaidThis.com

 Do all French bulldogs need a caesarean?

 Not every single one, but a high proportion do, because the puppies' broad heads and the mother's narrow pelvis make natural birth risky.
-Many breeders plan for a caesarean by default and treat a natural birth as the exception.
+Many breeders plan for a caesarean by default and treat a natural birth as the exception rather than the rule.

 Why does anaesthetic cost more for flat-faced breeds?

 Their short muzzles and narrow airways mean anaesthesia needs extra care and monitoring before, during and after surgery.
-That additional vigilance can add to the cost, but it is there to keep the dog safe, which matters most.
+That additional vigilance adds staff time and equipment use, which shows up in the final bill, but it exists to keep the dog safe through a genuinely higher-risk procedure.

 Is a French bulldog caesarean covered by insurance?

 Usually not.
 Most policies exclude breeding, pregnancy and whelping, so a planned caesarean generally comes out of your own pocket.
-If you intend to breed, budget for it in advance rather than counting on a claim.
+If you intend to breed, budget for it in advance rather than counting on a claim, and check the policy wording yourself rather than assuming.